 Potting soil is used for general container gardening and for very specific plant types.
 Be sure to choose a blend that meets your gardening needs.
 In this list, you’ll find some of the top choices for common uses and plant types.

-Black Gold 1310102 All Purpose Potting Soil in the 16-quart size is a nutrient-rich mix for growing most types of plants in containers.
+Black Gold’s potting soil is a nutrient-rich mix for growing most types of plants in containers.
 Its blend of 0.13 percent nitrogen, 0.05 percent phosphorus, and 0.10 percent potassium slow-release fertilizer supports lush foliage, deep rooting, and overall plant health.
 Black Gold potting mix contains Canadian sphagnum peat moss, plus worm castings, forest humus, and pumice.

 This potting soil is suitable for both indoor and outdoor use.
 Its moderate drainage and water retention capabilities, along with its medium particle size, make it work well for houseplants, hanging baskets, patio containers, and container veggie and herb gardens.
 This is a nearly all-purpose choice for growers with different kinds of potted plants.

-Proven Winners Premium All Purpose Potting Soil, in a 1.5-cubic-foot bag, comprises 50 to 60 percent Canadian sphagnum peat moss to help provide excellent water-holding capacity, processed softwood bark and perlite for aeration, and dolomitic lime to balance the pH.
+Proven Winners potting soil comprises 50 to 60 percent Canadian sphagnum peat moss to help provide excellent water-holding capacity, processed softwood bark and perlite for aeration, and dolomitic lime to balance the pH.
 The company blends continuous release 15-7-15 (N-P-K) fertilizer into the mix to provide consistent feeding.

-Espoma AP16 16-Quart Organic Potting Mix is an all-purpose organic potting soil for use in indoor and outdoor container plantings.
+Espoma’s potting soil is an all-purpose organic mix for use in indoor and outdoor container plantings.
 It’s made from 35 to 45 percent sphagnum peat moss, plus regionally sourced organic materials, such as aged forest products, humus, composted rice hulls, perlite, and limestone.
 Earthworm castings, alfalfa meal, kelp meal, and feather meal provide nutrients for a long, steady feed.
 Nine species of beneficial mycorrhizal fungi help promote root expansion and efficient feeding.
 Yucca extract, a natural wetting agent, promotes thorough moisture penetration.

 This organic all-purpose potting mix is suitable for potted plants, indoors and out, and it’s especially suitable for growing container-grown vegetables and herbs.
 The organic mix also works well for container-grown habitats, such as balcony or patio butterfly and pollinator gardens.